A New Hard Fork of Bitcoin

 - Allow BTC to trailblaze.

-- Use BTC as an “on-ramp”.
-Swap BTC for UNMP, cryptographically – so any BTC liquidity also becomes UNMP liquidity.
+- Swap BTC for MC, cryptographically.
+Therefore, any BTC liquidity, also becomes MC liquidity.

 - Focus on what BTC can’t do:

-- Fun – (roadblocked by Bitcoin twitter).
+- Fun – (currently roadblocked by Bitcoin twitter).

 - Focus on users.